-If you experience an unexpected SEO traffic drop, it’s crucial to know how to identify exactly what led to it.
+If you experience an unexpected SEO traffic drop, it’s crucial to identify exactly what led to.
 Many SEO professionals are quick to assign blame to an algorithm update, but it actually could have been caused by a technical issue, content change, loss of inbound link equity, a malware injection, a change in search volume, loss of a single high-volume keyword ranking, or a combination of several factors.

 Identifying the correct reason (or reasons) for the drop is the best way to definitively lead your team down the correct recovery path.